Purchase Orders

 2. Show Deleted Records: Choosing this option will include and show only those items that were deleted from the purchase order form.

-Please see Figure 1.2.11 to know about the column labels.
+Please see Figure 1.2.2.0 to know about the column labels.
+Kindly, scroll right to see all the columns on the order draft.

 1. Product: This defines the product's or item's name that is to be ordered.

 2. Sug.
-Qty: The suggested quantity is auto-calculated and generated by the system.
-This value is calculated as per the values in Manage Location: Min/Max and On-Hand Quantity Value from the "Products" module.
+Qty: This value is automatically calculated by the system based on the Min/Max settings in Manage Location and the On-Hand Quantity from the Products module.

-3. Store Qty: If the order is created by the corporate user and the Send to Store toggle is set to "Yes," then this field will appear for the store manager to enter the products quantity that is needed at the store.
+3. Store Qty: If the order is created by the corporate user and the Send to Store toggle is set to "Yes," then this field will appear to authorize store employee to enter the products quantity that is actually needed at the store.

 5. Order Qty: This field by default displays the value equals to the Suggested Quantity value, but it is finalized after taking store quantity, actual quantity, and suggested quantity into account.
 Once done, it becomes the final order quantity for the purchase order.